kpeazzoni/prework-study-guide/README.md

 # prework-study-guide
-A study guide for pre-work done for bootcamp
+A study guide for pre-work completed for bootcamp